Armaan-creator/code2html/README.md

 [code2html](http://ssinica.github.com/code2html/)
 ===========

-Code2Html is library which converts code to HTML.
+Look Code2Html is library which converts code to HTML.

 When you may need it?
 ---------------------